FilipMalczak/freestyle-writing/monday_tdd.md

 deserves separate article, thus here I'll focus on how to incorporate good practices into already working code review process.

-Now, assuming that you do code review -and you've become a reviewer: what is the actual ask here?
+Now, assuming that you do code review and you've become a reviewer: what is the actual ask here?
 "Check that this code is correct".
 Ugh, ambivalency...
 I hate it, don't you?
 It's the one thing that makes programming hard.